 What is Dithering?

-By moving the pointing of the telescope, dithering shifts the stars to a slightly different place in each frame.
-As you process your images, you will align and stack individual frames based on the stars in each image.
-This shift places the hot pixels in a different place within every frame.
+By moving the pointing direction of the telescope, dithering shifts the stars to a slightly different place in each frame.
+As you process your images, you will align (register) and stack individual frames based on the stars in each image.

-This subtle, and easy to initiate feature found in most camera control software applications, can make a dramatic difference to your final image.
+This subtle feature found in most camera control software applications (including Astro Photography Tool) can make a dramatic difference to your final image.

 Using Astro Photography Tool and PHD2 Guiding to dither between each image exposure.

-I experienced this on a small scale when capturing images of the Carina Nebula from the resort I was staying at in Costa Rica.
+I used this technique when capturing images of the Carina Nebula from the resort I was staying at in Costa Rica.
 I was using short exposures, an aggressive ISO setting, and I needed to do something to help reduce the noise in my final image.